 If the Decedent is survived by a spouse, and also has children who are minors, the surviving spouse inherits ½ of the intestate property.
 The children inherit the remaining ½ of the intestate property.

 Surviving Spouse Rights – Decedent Survived By Adult Descendants

 If the Decedent is survived by a spouse and also has descendants who are not minors, the surviving spouse inherits the first $40,000 of the intestate property, and receives ½ of the remaining intestate property.
 The decedent’s descendants inherit everything else.

 Surviving Spouse Rights – Decedent Survived By Living Parents But No Descendants

-If the decedent is survived by a spouse and parents, but does not have any descendants, the amount the surviving spouse inherits the first $40,000 of the intestate property, and receives ½ of the remaining intestate property.
+If the decedent is survived by a spouse and parents, but does not have any descendants, the the surviving spouse inherits the first $40,000 of the intestate property, and receives ½ of the remaining intestate property.

 Spousal Allowances – $10,000 For Personal Use and $5,000 Per Child

 Under Maryland Estates and Trusts statute 3-201, a surviving spouse has the right to an allowance of $10,000 for personal use.
 An additional allowance of $5,000 for the use of each unmarried minor child of the decedent is also provided.

 Elective Share Rights of The Surviving Spouse